InsightDataScience/docker-workshop/chapter2/README.md

     docker volume rm notebooks

 This is the end of Chapter 2!
-We will now continue with building a container hosting a database in Chapter 3.
+We will now continue with building a container hosting a database in [Chapter 3](../chapter3/README.md)!.